-The purpose of PEPP is to provide retirement benefits to our members.
+The purpose of the Public Employees Pension Plan (PEPP) is to provide retirement benefits to our members.

 PEPP's goal is to ensure that our members are well informed about the Plan and the choices they can make within the Plan.